johtok/dtu_landingpage/content/_index.md

 I'm a geek and master's student at **DTU** specializing in **loudspeakers**, **machine learning**, and **acoustics**.
 I fall into rabbit holes related to the topics above!

-This is the home for my personal projects, Master thesis results, and more 🤗
+This is the home for all my master thesis related material 😊🙌

 ---